 “My mom helps me figure out what colleges might be best for me, and school counselors do, but I have felt pretty alone trying to figure out what I want to do in my career, and the next steps in life.
 FindMino was so helpful to me and gave me new ways of exploring what I do well with what’s out there.
 I learned about new careers I hadn’t even considered before.
 It was easy.“ —Katherine, age 17, high school senior

-The Rotary Club of Bainbridge Island and Bainbridge Youth Services believe these decisions should be as informed as possible.
-Working in collaboration, we designed the Career Exploration Initiative to equip our students in their decision-making processes.
+The Rotary Club of Bainbridge Island and Bainbridge Youth Services believe life-design decisions should be informed and inspired.
+Working in collaboration with FindMino, we created the Career Exploration Initiative to equip our students in their decision-making processes.

 American teens are worried about the financial impact of the coronavirus pandemic on their future.
 As CNBC reported, a survey of 1,000 teens conducted in April 2020 revealed that:

 57% of teenagers said they were concerned about how COVID-19 will affect their life after high school.